How to Protect Your Mental Health when Employers Ghost during the Job Search

 Five Ways to Manage the Mental Health Impact of Ghosting

-If you’ve been ghosted in the job search process by a company, here’s your reminder: you are not the problem.
-Finding and securing a job, especially in today’s job market, is hyper-competitive.
-These strategies can help you stay grounded through your job search, reminding you of what you can control with what you’re given:
+If you’ve been ghosted in the job search process by a company, while this doesn't fix the pain you are experiencing, please remember: you are not the problem.
+Finding and securing a job, especially in today’s job market, is beyond gruelingly hyper-competitive.

 1. Build Self-Advocacy Muscles